 Figure 8.
-Performance Levels by Economic Disadvantage Statewide KRA 2016 Results
+Performance Levels by Economic Disadvantage Statewide KRA 2017 Results

-Economically Disadvantage can be defined when as student is eligible to receive free or reduced-priced lunch through the United States Department of Agriculture (USDA) National School Lunch Program; Student is a resident of a household in which a member is eligible for free or reduced-lunch through the USDA National School Lunch Program; Student is known to be a recipient of or whose guardians are known to be recipients of public assistance; or Student's parents or guardians have completed a Title I student income form and meet the income guidelines specified) with students who are not economically disadvantaged.
+Economically Disadvantage can be defined as when a student is eligible to receive free or reduced-priced lunch through the United States Department of Agriculture (USDA) National School Lunch Program; a student is a resident of a household in which a member is eligible for free or reduced-lunch through the USDA National School Lunch Program; a student is known to be a recipient of or whose guardians are known to be recipients of public assistance; or a student's parents or guardians have completed a Title I student income form and meet the income guidelines specified.